tammet/gkc/README.md

 in the top folder.
 This script calls gcc once, the result is the binary `gkc` in the top folder.

-We have tested compilation with gcc 5.4 and clang 3.8 under Ubuntu 16_04 and with clang under OS X Mojave: if the OS X compilation fails, remove the -static flag from compile.sh and then try again.
+We have tested compilation with gcc 5.4, clang 3.8 and clang 6.0 under Ubuntu 16_04 and with clang under OS X Mojave: if the OS X compilation fails, remove the -static flag from compile.sh and then try again.